loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 #### Removing category tags

 Access the Category tags in the same way as above, but then click the **x** to remove the tags you do not want and then **save**.

+#### Navigating using category tags

+You can click on tags from within threads or use them from your group page; learn more about [sorting threads by tag](../../users/navigation/#Category-Tags-help-you-sort-threads).

 ### Move thread